 In the past, they may have asked for an administrative fee from you to conduct these checks but they are no longer allowed to do so.

-In fact, all agency fees have now been banned and the only upfront cost you should be asked for at this stage is the holding deposit.
+In fact, all agency fees have now been banned, and under the Renters' Rights Act implemented in May 2026, bidding wars were also outlawed.
+This means the only upfront cost you should be asked for at this stage is the holding deposit based on the advertised rent.

 Some or all of the following documents may be requested by the letting agent or landlord: